 Can an Obtuse Triangle Be Equilateral?
 Unraveling the Geometry

 Understanding the properties of triangles is fundamental to geometry.
-This article delves into the intriguing question: can an obtuse triangle be equilateral?
-We'll explore the definitions of obtuse and equilateral triangles, examine their inherent characteristics, and definitively answer this question.
+But we'll explore the definitions of obtuse and equilateral triangles, examine their inherent characteristics, and definitively answer this question.
+This article breaks down the intriguing question: can an obtuse triangle be equilateral?
 Understanding this seemingly simple problem will enhance your grasp of fundamental geometric principles and improve your ability to logically analyze shapes.

 Understanding the Definitions